JunctionBoxca/junctionboxca.github.com/_posts/2018-04-06-Docker-for-Development.md

 keywords: docker
 ---

 Containers as a concept seem here to stay but there’s a lot of smart cookies exploring “what is the best utility of it for daily development” in particular the reason for this post was “what is the best practise for using security credentials in a container”.
 This post is my naive attempt at cracking that nut with the hope of getting some healthy feedback.
-I have to attribute a good deal of the use of docker compose to [Herokus post](https://devcenter.heroku.com/articles/local-development-with-docker-compose).
+I have to attribute a good deal of the use of docker compose to this [Heroku post](https://devcenter.heroku.com/articles/local-development-with-docker-compose).

 In my limited experience Docker feels like a double-edged sword.
 It’s easy to launch images but if you’re not familiar with a few key concepts you’ll find your disk full before the days done and the keys to your castle published to Docker Hub.